scoverage/sbt-coveralls/README.md

 ## Manual Usage

-1)  Get the repo token for your repo from the http://coveralls.io
+1)  Get the repo token for your repo from http://coveralls.io

 1) Let `xsbt-coverall-plugin` know what your coveralls repo token is.
 See [Specifying Your Repo Token](#specifying-your-repo-token)